kluctl/kluctl/docs/gitops/api/kluctl-controller.md

 <td>
 <em>(Optional)</em>
 <p>Ref specifies the branch, tag or commit that should be used.
 If omitted, the default branch of the repo is used.
-DEPRECATED this field is deprecated and will be removed in a future version of the controller.
+DEPRECATED this field is deprecated and will be removed in the next API version bump.
 Use spec.git.ref instead.</p>
 </td>
 </tr>
 <tr>